ldapjs/node-ldapjs/docs/guide.md

 Next, we let ldapjs do all the hard work of figuring out LDAP search filters for us by calling `req.filter.matches`.
 If it matched, we return the whole record with `res.send`.
-Note in this little example we're running O(n), so for something big and/or slow, you'd have to do some work to effectively write a query planner (or just not support it...); for some reference code, check out `node-ldapjs-riak`, which takes on the fairly difficult task of writing a 'full' LDAP server over riak.
+In this little example we're running O(n), so for something big and/or slow, you'd have to do some work to effectively write a query planner (or just not support it...).
+For some reference code, check out `node-ldapjs-riak`, which takes on the fairly difficult task of writing a 'full' LDAP server over riak.